wiremock/wiremock-state-extension/README.md

     - getting the first state in the list: `list='[0].myProperty`
     - getting the last state in the list: `list='[-1].myProperty`
     - getting an element based on a path segment:: `list=(join '[' request.pathSegments.[1] '].myProperty' '')`
+- `default` (Optional): value to return in case the context or property wasn't found.
+Without a default value, an error message would be returned instead.

 You have to choose either `property` or `list` (otherwise, you will get a configuration error).